raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/new-sprite.png)

-1. All you need is a single white dot in the middle of the screen:
+1. All you need is a single white dot in the middle of the screen.
+Draw a white dot and then click ok.

 	![](images/canvas.png)